 Two prominent English-language blogs about Japan recently picked up on an unusual activist group called Kakuhidō.
-Despite being ostensibly focused on design and Japanese tabloids respectively, both Spoon Tamago and Tokyo Reporter ran near identical stories about Kakumeiteki Himote Dōmei, shorted to Kakuhidō.
+Despite ostensibly focusing on, respectively, design and Japanese tabloids, both Spoon Tamago and Tokyo Reporter ran near identical stories about Kakumeiteki Himote Dōmei, shortened to Kakuhidō.
 The group’s name literally means “Revolutionary League of Men Unpopular with Women” and it is holding a demo-performance this afternoon to mark Valentine’s Day, which they call a “blood-soaked conspiracy… driven by the oppressive chocolate capitalists”.
 Can these self-proclaim “losers” save their fellow “unloved comrades”?

 The blog coverage led to some larger news media outlets running the same content repackaged: “Japanese misanthropes march against ‘passion capitalism’ of Valentine’s Day” (The Guardian), “Japanese revolutionaries plot to ‘crush St Valentine’s Day'” (The Telegraph), “Lonely Japanese men protest the ‘blood-soaked conspiracy’ of Valentine’s Day” (The Washington Post) and “These Miserable Guys Say Valentine’s Day Is a Ploy By ‘Oppressive Chocolate Capitalists’” (Time).
 Some people have been quick to tie the fringe group arbitrarily to large concerns about Japan’s “romantic crisis” and “sexless society”.
 While there has been some lazy amusement (and bemusement) about the group of (in the words of some media) “ugly men” and their aims, this is more just a wacky misogynist crusade by men hopeless at romance.
 (I am hesitant to apply the label “parody” willy-nilly, since who knows how sincere the campaign is.
 Certainly the group’s website is quite organised and detailed.)